img 3341

 Nakamichi 670ZX

 Hubs and hub drive service complete.
-I very lightly dressed the surface of the brass idler drive.
+I very lightly dressed the surface of the brass idler drive and lubricated the idler motor.

 Nakamichi 670ZX